 However, these lower qualifications can be beneficial for graduates who are already in a profession.
 The Graduate Diploma level may make some graduates eligible to obtain an ACA or PACFA membership under the RPL membership path.

-7. How To Become A Psychotherapist In Australia?
+7. Steps To Become A Psychotherapist In Australia

 You will have to complete a series of steps before reaching your target of becoming a registered psychotherapist.

-Step 1: Study A Bachelor Of Psychotherapy In Australia
+Step 1: Study for A Bachelor Of Psychotherapy In Australia

 Professional qualifications are necessary to gain a thorough understanding of the principles and techniques involved in psychotherapy.

 IKON Institute of Australia offers a comprehensively designed training program for Counselling & Psychotherapy.
-It educates students with techniques and therapies that equips them with unmatched skills to heal their clients.
+It educates students with techniques and therapies that equip them with unmatched skills to heal their clients.

 Step 2: Complete A Master Of Psychotherapy In Australia

 To become a registered psychotherapist, you must complete a Master of Counselling and Psychotherapy.
-This course is accredited by the Australian Counselling Association and Psychotherapy and Counselling Federation of Australia.
+The Australian Counselling Association and Psychotherapy and Counselling Federation of Australia are accrediting this course.

 ACAP is a reputed training institution that offers a 2-year, Full Time, On-campus Master Of Counselling And Psychotherapy program in Australia.

-To gain professional accreditation as a Psychotherapist, you must join the following accredited psychotherapy organizations and register with them.
+To gain professional accreditation as a Psychotherapist, you must join the following accredited organisations and register with them.

-It will not only connect you to a professional network but help you grow your career by leaps and bounds.
+It will connect you to a professional network and help you grow your career by leaps and bounds.

-Once this is done, the name is added to the records of the Australian Register of Counsellors and Psychotherapists.
+Once registered, the name appears as a record in the Australian Register of Counsellors and Psychotherapists.
 It is an autonomous national register of qualified psychotherapists and counsellors.

 Furthermore, graduates should undertake ongoing professional development and meet clinical supervision requirements to obtain and continue their registration.